Iasa-Global/btabok/pages/engagement_model/business_capabilities.md

 strategy, and both of them yield a slightly different set of capabilities.
 Both methods will be covered and both are recommended.

-Perry, Stott, and Smallwood[^6] provided some guidance as to which capabilities were important based on the selected business focus.
+Perry, Stott, and Smallwood provided some guidance as to which capabilities were important based on the selected business focus.
 For the purposes of identifying what they call *the unit of competitive advantage (UCA)*, or more commonly, core capabilities, those that help